About the Artist

 Throughout her time at Davidson, Lassiter has pursued her creative work through grants, internships, fellowships, and international experiences.
 In 2024, she was awarded the Dean Rusk International Grant for travel to Berlin to independently film and produce a documentary (Diese Alten Punks) on the city’s punk movements during the Cold War.
 The film premiered in May 2025 and was accepted to both the Berlin Punkfilmfest and the LA Punk Film Festival.
 In the summer of 2025, Lassiter was selected as a Davidson Research Initiative Fellow in conjunction with funding from the Halle Foundation, working in both Davidson and Germany.
 The fellowship resulted in The Lives We Leave Behind, an animated documentary and personal essay project commenting on contemporary migration and Berlin’s techno subcultures.

-In fall of 2025, Lassiter studied art at Temple University Rome.
+In the fall of 2025, Lassiter studied art at Temple University Rome.
 There, she learned the processes of zinemaking and bookbinding, as well as expanded upon her drawing practice.

 Lassiter’s senior year exhibition opens in 2027.
 In the future, she hopes to continue life as a working artist and documentarian, as well as pursue her MFA.